This post may contain affiliate links. Please read my disclosure policy.

 Curve builders, even though this recipe is high in calories, fried food is nothing something that is healthy that should be eaten daily.
 But it's nice to have as treat every blue moon.
 Enjoy!

 DID YOU MAKE THIS RECIPE?
 Tell me how it turned out for you!
 Was it a hit or miss?
-Do you enjoy fried mushrooms?
-What’s your favorite type?
 Tell me about it.
 Leave a comment below, rate it, and PIN IT!
 Also tag a photo @_VeganWithCurves and hashtag #VeganWithCurves on Instagram so I can see it!

 - 1 teaspoon onion powder